Online Colleges in Indiana

 Indiana is highly committed to establishing one of the best higher education systems in the country.

-In 2012, the Indiana Commission for Higher Education (ICHE), a public 14-member public body created to coordinate and define missions for the state’s colleges and universities, released a detailed plan to help improve schools over the next decade and beyond.
+In 2012, the Indiana Commission for Higher Education (ICHE), public body created to coordinate and define missions for the state’s colleges and universities, released a plan to help improve schools over the next decade and beyond.
 Specifically, schools are challenged to:

 - Double the number of degrees and certificates awarded by 2025